Winyah

-Etymology
+Names

 The exact etymological meaning of Winyah is presently unknown, though the tribe's language is generally accepted as Catawban.
 Anglicized variants include Winyaw, Winyaws, Wanniah, Wyniaws, Weneaws, and Wineaus.
 Other recorded spellings include Wee Nee and likely Wee Tee.
 Linguists consider the analysis of these names uncertain; however, anthropologist John R. Swanton and later linguist Blair A. Rudes concluded that they likely correspond to the names Yenyohol or Yenyochol recorded in Spanish accounts of the Ayllón colony in 1526.